Updated At: Apr 8, 2026

 Pin is the stronger AI sourcing tool for most recruiting teams.
-It pairs an 850M+ candidate database with native multi-channel outreach (email, LinkedIn, and SMS) that delivers a 48% response rate, built-in interview scheduling, and transparent pricing starting at $100/mo.
-Juicebox (PeopleGPT) offers a comparable 800M+ profile database and genuinely strong natural-language search, but its outreach is primarily email-based, ATS integrations require the enterprise plan, and it doesn't publish response rate benchmarks.
+It pairs an 850M+ candidate database with native multi-channel outreach (email, LinkedIn, and SMS) that delivers a 48% response rate, built-in interview scheduling, and transparent pricing starting at $100/seat/mo.
+Juicebox (PeopleGPT) offers a comparable 800M+ profile database but has fallen behind: a recent price hike pushed its lowest plan from $99 to $139/seat/mo, AI Agents now cost an extra $200/mo add-on, outreach is limited to email only (LinkedIn support was dropped), ATS integrations still require the enterprise plan, and search quality has declined according to user reports.

 Sixty-nine percent of HR professionals now use AI to support recruiting - up from 51% the prior year, according to SHRM's 2025 Talent Trends report.
 With adoption accelerating this fast, the decision isn't whether to add AI recruiting to your stack.
 It's which tool actually delivers once it's there.